-- Violets which come in a variety of colors have a sweet and flowery taste which make them good in salads or cold drinks.
-Crystallized they can be used on top of cakes or any dessert.
+- Violets, which come in a variety of colors, have a sweet and flowery taste.
+This makes them a good choice in salads or cold drinks, and when crystallized, they can be used on top of cakes or any dessert.

-- Sage has a savory delicately sweet taste to them.
-I found they are delicious with lemons and made into pop ice.
-Sage will give you another layer to a dish.
+- Sage flowers have a savory, delicately sweet taste.
+I've found they are delicious with lemons and made into pop ice.
+Sage will add another layer of flavor complexity to a dish.

-- Roses come in many colors and they have a very fruity taste but they also have a strong scent.
-Roses pair well in just about anything from soup to desserts.
+- Roses come in many colors and have a very fruity taste, but they also have a strong scent.
+Roses pair well in just about anything, from soup to desserts.
 I find adding them to the top of a chocolate cake with vanilla frosting not only tastes amazing but also has a wonderful visual effect.

 - Pansies, oh those little monkey-faced beauties.
 They come in so many colors and taste somewhat minty.
-These little wonders work wonderful in salads and cold drinks.
+These little wonders work beautifully in salads and cold drinks.

 - Nasturtiums have a very peppery taste kind of like watercress.
 I love to make beef dishes with these jewels.

-- Lavender has a high perfume like flavor which makes it wonderful when sprinkled over a delicate dessert or in a cold drink or alcoholic beverage.
+- Lavender has a perfume-like flavor, which makes it wonderful when sprinkled over a delicate dessert or in a cold drink or alcoholic beverage.

-- Hibiscus actually taste like a cranberry.
-Sweet and sour all at the same time.
-These beauties are delis in cocktails.
-If you drop a hibiscus bud into a glass of bubbly beverage the bud will bloom right before your eyes.
-I love them when having parties in Champagne.
+- Hibiscus flowers actually taste like a cranberry—sweet and sour all at the same time.
+These beauties are delish in cocktails.
+If you drop a hibiscus bud into a glass of bubbly beverage, the bud will bloom right before your eyes.
+I love them serving them with champagne when having parties.

-- Zucchini blossoms have a mild sweet flavor and are delicious when mauled with cheese and sauce.
+- Zucchini blossoms have a mild, sweet flavor and are delicious when blended with cheese and sauce.

 - Calendula tastes like saffron.
 Infusing this with olive oil is a great easy way to add to any dish.

 - Borage blossoms taste a lot like a cucumber.
-Great in salads and also Borage is a a special treat to add to your lemonade.
+They're great in salads and also make for a special treat to add to your lemonade.

-- Day lilies are kinda sweet and almost taste like some sort of vegetable.
-Some refer to the flavor as almost melon like.
-Many use in desserts and some people even stuff them like squash blossoms.
+- Daylilies are kind of sweet and almost taste like some sort of vegetable.
+Some refer to the flavor as almost melon-like.
+Many use them in desserts and some people even stuff them like squash blossoms.

-- English daisy is somewhat bitter and used mostly to garnish or in salads.
+- English daisy is somewhat bitter and used mostly as garnish or in salads.

-- Gladiolus have a very mild taste almost like lettuce and works very well ion salads or cooked.
+- Gladiolus has a very mild taste almost like lettuce and works very well in salads or cooked.

 - Hollyhock are very bland in flavor but work well in salad or as a garnish.

-- Honeysuckle are as sweet as honey and tastes like it too.
-Great in desserts.
-Only the flowers are edible though so don't eat the leaves or berries as they are very poisonous.
+- Honeysuckle are as sweet as honey and taste like it too, making them great in desserts.
+(NOTE: Only the flowers are edible, so don't eat the leaves or berries as they are very poisonous.)

-- Lilac, my favorite I think, they are a bit bitter but depends on the individual plant.
+- Lilac are my favorite, I think.
+They are a bit bitter, but that depends on the individual plant.
 They have a high aroma and work well in salads or as a garnish.

-- Marigold are very citrus tasting and work great in salads.
+- Marigold is very citrusy and works great in salads.
 Many use marigolds like they would saffron.

-There are so many more edible flowers, and the list goes on and on.
-Some are easy to get and some are hard to find, but either way they are delicious.
+There are so many more edible flowers.
+The list goes on and on!
+Some are easy to get and some are hard to find, but either way, they are delicious.

 If you grow these flowers in your garden, please be careful they are not sprayed with any pesticides.
-Organic gardens are best or you can get flowers at your favorite grocery store, farmer's market, or from Gourmet Sweet Botanicals.
+Organic gardens are best, or you can get edible flowers at your favorite grocery store, farmer's market, or from Gourmet Sweet Botanicals.

 © 2017 Linda L Paquette